 We live in the age of social media.
 Our lives are documented on Facebook.
 If there isn’t a photo of you standing out the front of a location, how can you prove you were there?
-If I go silent on facebook for a few days, people think I am not out doing anything because I am not posting on facebook.
-It is actuallu possible to goto a dinner or even goto the gym without a selfie (especially for me because I don't goto the gym).
+If I go silent on Facebook for a few days, people think I am not out doing anything because I am not posting on Facebook.
+It is actually possible to go to dinner or even go to the gym without a selfie (especially for me because I don't go to the gym).
 A picture though is not enough.
 It is just a moment in time.
 I can tell someone about the most profound things that have happened to me during an investigation, but If they weren’t there to experience themselves, they cannot relate or necessarily fully believe it happened.
 I admit that I do it too.
 Someone will tell me of an experience and the investigator in me immediately starts to debunk things in my head.
-While I believe that they believe the experienced something, I wasn’t there myself so I cannot say for sure what they experienced was paranormal.
+While I believe that they believe they experienced something, I wasn’t there myself so I cannot say for sure what they experienced was paranormal.
 For this very reason, no evidence captured on film will ever be definitive proof of the paranormal.
 It could be the best capture ever seen, but there will still be doubt.
 The thing is, we don’t trust people anymore.

 As an investigator, we talk about intent.
 Intent is extremely important and has a lot to do with how far you will get.
 If you are investigating because you want to be on TV, that’s fine but be honest about it.
 It quite likely unfortunately will not happen for most people.
-If you are investigating because you want to get a lot of facebook likes, that is cool too, remember that people are fickle and they can turn on you in an instant, so it shouldn't be your sole purpose.
+If you are investigating because you want to get a lot of Facebook likes, that is cool too, remember that people are fickle and they can turn on you in an instant, so it shouldn't be your sole purpose.
 If you are a genuine person who is just looking for some answers for the paranormal and sharing your journey, people will resonate with you because they are doing the same thing.
-None of us are looking to prove to anyone that the paranormal exists.
 We are out there every week to search for our own answers.
 We may share and compare what we find out along the way, but we are in it for the experiences in our own quest to answer our own questions.
 The thing is though, maybe we aren’t supposed to get the answers until the day we take our last breath, but we can enjoy the journey and that is what it is all about.